 3) Liquidity Risk

-Arbitrage Trading requires quick multiple trades execution.
+Arbitrage Trading requires quick execution of multiple trades execution.
 If there is a slow market or low liquidity (i.e., not enough buyers and sellers), there are price-changing risks before the completion of trades, leading to losses.

 4) Regulatory and Legal Risk